How Long Do Horses Live

 Factors Affecting Horse Lifespan

-• Nutrition: A balanced diet of hay, grass, and grains is crucial.
+• Nutrition: A balanced hay, grass, and grains diet is crucial.
 Make dietary changes gradually to avoid digestive issues.

 • Veterinary Care: Routine check-ups and vaccinations against diseases like rabies and tetanus are essential.